-In this post, I will show you how to remove content from SCCM distribution point server.
-There are many ways to delete or remove the packages from distribution point, and we will cover all of them in this article.
+In this article, we will show you how to remove content from SCCM distribution point server.
+There are multiple methods to delete or remove the packages from distribution point, and we will cover all of them in this article.

-Removing content from distribution point occurs automatically when an object is deleted in SCCM.
+Removing content from distribution points occurs automatically when an object is deleted in SCCM.
 The object here refers to a package, application, task sequence content and pretty much everything that is hosted on the DP.
 However, sometimes you may need to manually remove the content from distribution points.

-When you create a new application or package in SCCM, you must distribute the content to distribution points.
+When you create a new application or package in SCCM, it must be distributed to distribution points.
 If you don’t distribute the content, the clients within the boundary referencing the DP will fail to download and install the application in software center.

 Content distribution needs to happen properly before you initiate any deployments in your setup.
 For example, the SCCM task sequence will surely fail with an error Failed to Resolve Task Sequence Dependencies 0X80040102 if one of the associated packages is missing on a DP.

-Content distribution issues are common, but you have to fix it at any cost because you cannot proceed with deployments.
+Content distribution issues are common in Configuration Manager, but you have to resolve it at any cost because you cannot proceed with deployments.

 In most cases, troubleshooting begins by redistributing the missing content to distribution points.
 If that doesn’t work, then removing the content on the distribution point and redistributing the content definitely works.

 In some cases, the content is partially copied over to the distribution point or the package is stuck in a pending state.
-In such situations, I would recommend to first remove content from SCCM distribution point and then redistribute the content again.
+In such situations, we recommend to first remove content from SCCM distribution point and then redistribute the content again.

 How to Remove Content from SCCM Distribution Point